Nagoya

 Special Lectures for Basic Subjects (Advanced Microeconomics II)

-Special Lecture for Basic Subjects (Production Management B)
+Special Lectures for Basic Subjects (Production Management A)

 Theme Studies (International Communication)